 Using a regression model that carefully identifies anchoring, Beggs & Graddy (2009) analyze resales of Impressionist and Contemporary paintings and do find significant evidence of anchoring effects.
 However, as mentioned in their paper, it is very difficult to identify multiple sales of the same art piece.
-This method of testing for anchoring effects cannot be applied to new works or works that have never been brought to auction.
-Moreover, even in practice, it turns out that auction specialists appraise an art piece based primarily on sales of related pieces.
+Moreover, this method of testing for anchoring effects cannot be applied to new works or works that have never been brought to auction.
+Beggs & Graddy also found that, even in practice, it turns out that auction specialists appraise an art piece based primarily on sales of related pieces.
 The anchoring research of Beggs & Graddy (2009) thus seems to be limited in both analysis and application.

 In this paper, we study whether the sales of similar paintings (substitutes) display anchoring cross-effects – for example, whether the past price of a Monet can bias the current price of a Van Gogh.
 To show we understand the original regression model of Beggs & Graddy (2009), we begin by successfully replicating their general anchoring findings.
-Our success is surprising because, as discussed later in Section <>, we do not know exactly which observations in their data were originally used.
+Our success is surprising and significant because, as discussed later in Section <>, we do not know exactly which observations in their data were originally used.
 Next, we introduce our expanded version of their model, which tests for anchoring cross-effects by controlling for similarity across pieces.
 We introduce two quantitative measures of similarity.
 Our data includes two datasets of Impressionist and Contemporary art that are often used in the econometric literature on art auctions, and a new dataset of assorted art sales (2006-2015) specifically collected for this project.
 Running our model on these three datasets, we discover significant evidence of anchoring cross-effects.
 To experiment further, we also run our regressions on a subset of our assorted art dataset for three artist pairs: Joan Miro & Salvador Dali, Pablo Picasso & Marc Chagall, and Edvard Munch & Henri de Toulouse-Lautrec.
 We explain this selection of artists in Section <>.
 We find the strongest and most significant evidence of anchoring cross-effects between works by Picasso and Chagall.

 This research makes several major contributions to the existing literature on art auctions.
 First, to the best of our knowledge, no econometric work has attempted to quantify hedonic similarity between art pieces.
-This is useful not only for appraising art, but also for other tasks where art pieces must be compared, such as forecasting returns to art and constructing price indices.
+Thus, this study is useful not only for appraising art, but also for other tasks where art pieces must be compared, such as forecasting returns to art and constructing price indices.
 We hope our two measures of similarity may provide a starting point for such analysis.
 Second, much of the econometric work on art auctions has relied on the same two Impressionist and Contemporary art datasets that only include sales until 1991 and 1994, respectively.
 Our new dataset of approximately 500,000 assorted art sales (2006-2015), constructed by writing a Python program to scrape Blouin ArtInfo for 10 straight days, is a larger and more up-to-date collection of auction data.
 Lastly, our discovery of anchoring cross-effects is notable because it adds to the growing body of research on implicit price signals in the art auction market.
 For researchers, our work allows one to account for hidden biases (including anchoring) when comparing sales of different art pieces, and demonstrates how Beggs & Graddy’s original anchoring model may be successfully customized.
 For auction houses and professionals, our work provides a practical regression model for estimating an artwork’s price in light of related sales.
 Our approach is more general than Beggs & Graddy’s original model, which has been extensively applied in other domains such as corporate finance, real estate, and horse racing.